• Skip to primary navigation

 Stage 3 Tax Cuts Table

-Stage 3 Tax Cuts: 2023-24 Tax Rates vs New 2024-25 Tax Rates
+Stage 3 Tax Cuts: 2023-24 Tax Rates vs 2024-25 Tax Rates and the 2026-27 Tax Rates

-What are the “2024 Cost of Living Tax Cuts”?
+What are the “Cost of Living Tax Cuts”?

-The Stage 3 tax cuts, sometimes referred to as the ‘cost of living tax’, were changed in 2024 to provide extra money to more people, not just the highest earners who benefitted from the earlier plan.
-No matter what we call it, the “cost of living tax cuts” or “revised stage 3 tax cuts” mostly provide some tax relief to middle and high-income Australians.
+The Stage 3 tax cuts, sometimes referred to as the “cost of living tax cuts”, were changed to provide extra money to more people, not just the highest earners who benefitted from the original cuts.

-Let’s look this in more detail::
+Let’s look this in more detail:

-How does this affect Australian workers?
+How has this affected Australian workers?

 Let’s take a look at some more examples: